-Mary Elizabeth Bowser (1839?-??) – Born as a slave on John Van Lew’s plantation in Richmond, Virginia, Mary Elizabeth remained as such until Mr. Van Lew died in 1851.
-At that time, Mrs. Van Lew and her daughter, Elizabeth, freed all of their slaves, in addition to buying members of their slave families from other owners and freeing them as well.
-Elizabeth Van Lew, an outspoken abolitionist, soon arranged for Bowser to be educated in Philadelphia.
-However, when tensions increased between the North and South, Bowser returned to the Van Lew household, where she worked as a servant.
-Soon thereafter, she married a free Black man named William (or Wilson) Bowser.
+Born as a slave in about 1839 on John Van Lew’s plantation in Richmond, Virginia, Mary remained as such until Mr. Van Lew died in 1843.
+At that time, Mrs. Van Lew and her daughter, Elizabeth, freed all of their slaves, bought members of their slave families from other owners, and freed them as well.
+Elizabeth Van Lew, an outspoken abolitionist, soon arranged for Mary to be educated in Philadelphia, Pennsylvania.
+However, when tensions increased between the North and South, Mary returned to the Van Lew household, where she worked as a servant.
+Soon after that, she married a free Black man named Wilson Bowser.